Personal end-of-year reviews aren’t mandatory but highly recommended.

 You can use the questions for every area of life or the life areas you heavily focused on this past year.

-- From 1 to 10, rate each area on satisfaction and fulfillment.
-One being dissatisfied and ten being fulfilled.
+3. On a scale of 1 to 10, rate each area on satisfaction and fulfillment.
+One is dissatisfied, and 10 is fulfilled.

 Goal Setting for the New Year: 7 Steps

 Choose 2 to 3 areas to work on at a time for long-term growth.
-For a deep transformation in one area, I would work on that area for the entire year.
+For deep transformation in one area, I would work only on that area for the entire year.

-Also, sometimes different life domains are interrelated, so combining two to three areas would make sense.
+Also, different life domains are sometimes interrelated, so combining two to three areas is valid if it feels right for your situation.

-Step 1 – Choose a theme for next year. (i.e., friendship, expansion, independence, etc.)
+Step 1—Choose a theme for next year (e.g., friendship, expansion, independence, etc.).

-Step 2 – What is your overall lifelong vision or personal mission?
-If you have never done so, scripting a one-page story of your vision of how you wish your life to feel and look can help you find more clarity.
+Step 2—What is your overall lifelong vision or personal mission?
+If you have never done so, scripting a one-page story about how you wish your life to feel and look can help you gain more clarity.

-Step 3 – What is your overall one long-term goal for the year? (i.e., make six figures, deepen spiritual practices, buy a home, find a relationship, etc.)
+Step 3—What is your one long-term goal for the year? (e.g., manifesting a six-figure salary, deepening spiritual practices, buying a home, manifesting a relationship, etc.)

-Step 4 – What areas do you want to focus on next year?
-What is a priority?
+Step 4 What areas do you want to focus on next year?
+What is your priority?

 Step 5 – Write five to ten smaller manifestations for the following year.